sgraden/vpc/cli-reference.md

 ---

-## Public gateway
+## Public Gateways

 ### `ibmcloud is public-gateways`

 List all public gateways

 **Syntax**